-- An individual room in the equivalent of 2 star hotel, with, when available, air conditioning should the temperatures be above 30°C. - Suitable dedicated transport for the Jury and Steward(s) must be provided.
+• An individual room in the equivalent of 2 star hotel, with, when available, air conditioning should the temperatures be above 30°C.

+Suitable dedicated transport for the Jury and Steward(s) must be provided.
 This transportation will consist of two vehicles in proper working order unless the Steward of the Pre-competition deems otherwise.
-This transport will be insured in full for accidental damage liability or the Organiser will indemnify the Jury and Steward(s) in respect of such costs. - A suitable sum for out-of-pocket expenses must be allocated for jury members.
-The amount, which would be reasonable, will be agreed between the Jury President and the Competition Organiser.
-Recipients should sign to acknowledge receipt of this sum but do not have to provide purchase receipts to cover expenditure.
+This transport will be insured in full for accidental damage liability or the Organiser will indemnify the Jury and Steward(s) in respect of such costs.